 When we were told to go, I went off, hard and fast.

-I did stupidly however forgot to start my watch.
+I did stupidly however forget to start my watch.
 I thought I pressed the start button, but I must not have pressed it correctly.
 It wasn’t until I had just gotten past the 1km mark that I realised this as I went to check my pace, only to discover it wasn’t going.
 What a silly billy move that was!
 Needless to say, I started it, and I would fix the ‘mapping’ of it when I got home.
 I would also have to wait until the race was over to find out my exact time.
 But that didn’t phase me.

 We were now going uphill.
 It’s not much of a hill, but it’s gradual, and I was feeling it, my heart rate was up high, my breathing heavy.
 I also felt like I popped a blister (it was later I discovered it was a tiny rock), but I just told myself it’s nothing, yeah it hurt, but I would deal.